Skip to main content

 Runtime Notes

 • The response is intentionally grouped for asset-first UX.
-A UI should render one TSLA result, then show Ondo, xStocks, and future issuer products under that underlying.
-For crypto, a UI should render one canonical symbol such as AAVE, then show exact chain/token representations under it.
+A UI should render one TSLA result, then show Ondo, xStocks, and future products under that asset.
+For crypto, a UI should render one canonical symbol such as USDC or AAVE, then show direct tokens, wrapped tokens, staked tokens, and yield-bearing receipt products under it.

 • Tokenized equities should stay grouped as: canonical stock underlying -> issuer product -> chain-scoped token assets.
 For example, NVDA may have Ondo and xStocks products under the same underlying, and the Ondo NVDAon product may link to multiple EVM/SVM assets.
 Do not seed tokenized stock contracts directly as flat canonical token representations when an issuer product is known.

-• Derivative markets are separate from both issuer products and token representations.
-A canonical underlying such as NVDA can have spot issuer products and perpetual/futures markets side by side.
+• Derivative markets are separate from both products and token representations.
+A canonical asset such as NVDA can have spot issuer products and perpetual/futures markets side by side.
 A Hyperliquid NVDA-PERP market is a market instrument, not an onchain token asset.

 • Ondo Global Markets rows are backfilled into the new model by the migration so existing tokenized equity data can resolve through the canonical layer.